gmonu/8in1/README.md

 # 8in1 (An Android App)
   An android Application, which is having total 8 apps features.
-This app is build on Android Studio, using Java: Language.
+This app is build on Android Studio, using Java: Language for backend.
+And used C+XML for front end Development   (UI) design.

 ## App Features
    - Splash Screen

         ![Spalash Demo](Gif/splash.gif)